-As candidates for the European Parliament elections, we urge you to read our full manifesto (link at bottom of page) and put water, sanitation and hygiene high on the European political agenda by committing to support the following actions:
+As candidates for the European Parliament elections, we urge you to read our full manifesto (link at bottom of page in English and French) and put water, sanitation and hygiene high on the European political agenda by committing to support the following actions:

 1. Make WASH a political priority on the EU agenda

 Take political leadership in speaking up about the importance of access to safe WASH in Europe and beyond;

 Adopt ambitious legislation complying with Agenda 2030 and incorporate WASH in EU processes, policies and programmes.

 Ensure WASH is explicitly among the mandates of one of the future European Commissioners.

 Support policies and programmes aiming to enhance and maintain water, sanitation and waste water treatment infrastructures, including through development finance (ODA) for all aspects of water and sanitation access, governance and management.